DIPlib/diplib/src/documentation/image.md

 the image, meaning that the image must have the correct sizes and tensor elements to receive the output.
 However, if the image is not forged, as in the first code snippet, then the filter can set its sizes and forge it.

+Note, however, that some functions require specific data types for their output image, and will throw an error if the wrong output data type is requested.

 [//]: # (--------------------------------------------------------------)